Village of Suamico – History of the Fire Department

 At the public Village Board meeting on Monday, April 2, 2018 the Board voted 5-1 to approve the hiring of Five Bugles Design to conduct a space needs analysis for Fire Station 1 at a cost of $11,500 (4/2/18 Minutes).

 The Study recommended 18,600 square feet for the Fire Department and an additional 4,860 square feet for a shell that may be used for future full-time staffing space.
 The study also recommended 6,400 square feet for County Rescue.
-The decision to include a shell space and/or County Rescue services is yet to be determined by the Village Board.
 At the public Village Board meeting on Monday, February 18, 2019 the Board voted 6-1 to accept the findings of the Space Needs Study (2/18/19 Minutes).

 Professional Design Services

 Professional design services typically includes architects and engineers to create a schematic design of a building and once approved, a final design with construction documents.
 Often times this service is provided simultaneously with a Construction Management firm to ensure the project meets the needs and desires of the client (in this case, the Village of Suamico).
 The Construction Manager will assist with the bidding process and construction of the facility.